mediaprophet/web2web/README.md

 Then they can update their content by inserting torrent infohashes into transactions sent from their addresses.

 ### E-commerce
 It will be possible to build complex serverless anonymous e-commerce websites using bitcoin for payments.
+This is being updated to support ecash.

 ## Project Status